C-D-Lewis/pebble-dev/watchapps/muninn/README.md

 - Moving-average estimation of remaining battery life, weighted towards recent values.
 - Option to vibrate when a sample is taken.
 - Option to advise when battery charge is below a chosen threshold (50%/20%/10%).
+- Option to create a timeline pin at noon on the day the charge may run out.
+- Option to get alerted if the latest estimated rate is 2x average.
 - Attempt to set AppGlance to show estimate in the launcher menu.
-- Option to create a timeline pin at noon on the day the charge may run out.
 - View detailed logs of recent estimates.
 - View general battery tips and Muninn lore.
 - Ability to disable temporarily.